ronmen91/HiveChallenge/README.md

 - last occurrence

-As the application processes the input file these attributes should be stored in a data structure for every new word and if it was store then update the related attributes. \
+As the application processes the input file these attributes should be stored in a data structure for every new word and if it was stored then update the related attributes. \
-For adding and searching with O(1) time complexity I choose `Hashmap` with the word as `key` and `Occuerrence` object as a value which stores the number of occurrence and the last occurrence.
+For adding and searching with O(1) time complexity I chose `Hashmap` with the word as `key` and `Occuerrence` object as a value which stores the number of occurrence and the last occurrence.
 If every word is distinct the map will contains N entries so space complexity is O(N).